-Why is that?
-Because your target price is so low you don’t want to tell and offend them.
+Why say this?
+Because your target price is so low that you don’t want to disclose it and offend them.
 In a way, what you are saying is completely true.

-But “You don’t want to know” sounds a bit rude, so let’s massage it a little bit:
+But “You don’t want to know” sounds a bit rude, so let’s massage it a bit:

-“We got some really aggressive target price in mind.
-You really don’t want to know.
+“We’ve got some really aggressive target pricing in mind.
+You probably wouldn’t want to know the specifics.
 I suggest you put your best foot forward and send us your best quote.”

 Tip #3. ” It’s a little bit too late to ask.”

-If the supplier is not the first few who send back the quotes right away, you get to imply you got some good quotes already, even if, the quotes you got are not that good.
+If the supplier is not among the first few who sent a quote back right away, this response allows you to imply that you may have received some good quotes already, even if the quotes you have in hand aren’t that great.

-“My dear, it’s a little bit too late to ask.
-We got some really good quotes that beat our target price already.
-It’s really a little bit too late to ask for the target price now.
+“My dear, it’s a little bit too late to ask that question.
+We’ve already received some really good quotes that compare very well to our target price.
+It’s really a little bit too late to ask for the original target price now.

-I suggest you send your quote in as soon as possible.
-We’re at the final stage of screening out three best suppliers.”
+I suggest that you send your quote in as soon as possible.
+We’re at the final stage of screening our three best suppliers.”

 “What is your target price?”

 Does this question still feel intimidating?
-After you have read this article, I bet you won’t ever say “I don’t know” again.
-Game on, test the answers on your suppliers and smile.
+After you’ve read this article, my guess is that you won’t ever have to say “I don’t know” again.
+Game on – test these answers on your suppliers and reap the benefits.